-1. The festival will not confirm the receipt of submissions and preview copies.
+1. The Festival will not confirm the receipt of submissions and preview copies.
 We kindly ask you to refrain from calling or emailing us to confirm the receipt of your material.
-All applicants will be notified via e-mail about the selection or rejection of their film until the 14th February 2020.
+All applicants will be notified via FilmFreeway about the selection or rejection of their film until the 31st January 2021.

 2. Films have to be available for Festival screening in the DCP or similar standard.